-According to the estimates above (Table 7), the total cost of implementing a 400Hz Monitoring System for SFO's 55 gates with 400Hz power would be \$52,460.
+According to the estimates in Tables 3-5, the total cost of implementing a 400Hz Monitoring System for SFO's 55 gates with 400Hz power would be \$52,460.
 This would be a one-time cost to an airport because the software requires limited maintenance.

 The benefits of the proposed system are contributable to airlines and to society.
 To understand the benefits of a monitoring system, we will assume that every failed connection that is occurring without a monitoring system will be identified and corrected, leading to fuel savings and reduced emissions.
-The estimates for benefits come from the analysis of jet fuel costs and CO2 emissions from failed connections during FY17-18.
+The estimates of benefits come from the analysis of jet fuel costs and CO2 emissions from failed connections during FY17-18.

 Benefit Rate Quantity Subtotal Remarks

 APU Jet Fuel Savings (in 1 year)

-Cost of APU Fuel Consumption \$8845 /gate 55 gates \$486,475
+APU Fuel Consumption Saved \$8,845 /gate 55 gates \$486,475 cost of (saved) fuel is \$2/gallon (A4A, 2019)

-APU Fuel CO2 Emissions 43 tons/gate (~\$1694 social cost) 55 gates 2329 tons (~\$93,170 social cost) \$40 of social cost for every ton of CO2
+APU Fuel CO2 Emissions Saved 43 tons/gate (~\$1694 social cost) 55 gates 2329 tons (~\$93,170 social cost) \$40 of social cost for every ton of CO2

 Subtotal \$579,645